You've seen the commercials... “Get a website for Free. It’s easy, and you’ll have people finding you on the web in no time.”

 Ted Nugent Called and He Wants His Website Back!

-Let’s face it, technology changes faster than my daughters mind on what outfit she is wearing tonight.
+Let’s face it, technology changes faster than my daughters mind on what outfit she is wearing today.
 When you are busy running your business, keeping up with the ever-changing internet, putting out fires, making hundreds of little decisions every day, the last thing you want to tackle is making more decisions about website themes, color schemes and other elements of a web design process.

-Here’s the rub – If you bury your head in the sand and continue to operate with an outdated public image (company website), you ARE missing out on opportunities, hurting your brand image and wasting your marketing efforts and money.
+Here’s the problem...If you bury your head in the sand and continue to operate with an outdated public image (your company website), you ARE missing out on opportunities, hurting your brand image and wasting your marketing efforts and money.

-I’ll say it more bluntly – YOU ARE LOSING BUSINESS, AND YOU DON’T EVEN KNOW IT!
+I’ll say it more bluntly...YOU ARE LOSING BUSINESS, AND YOU DON’T EVEN KNOW IT!

-The problem is that websites and internet search marketing have evolved over the last several years; it is no longer good enough for you to have the sophisticated outdated web catalog that most small and mid-sized businesses have out there.
+The problem is that websites and internet search marketing have evolved over the last several years; it is no longer good enough for you to have the outdated web catalog that most small and mid-sized businesses have out there.

 It is estimated that there are 100 billion internet searches per month – AND THAT IS JUST FROM GOOGLE!